Private Delegated Quantum Computing for User-Level and Industry-Level Settings: Examples with quantum algorithms

 \subsection{Grover's algorithm}

-Grover's algorithm \cite{Grover} is a quantum search algorithm, which consists of the consecutive repetition of two operators in a circuit so that we max the probability of measuring the data we are looking for.
-The two operators that we will have to repeat will be the Grover's diffusion operator $U_s$, in charge of applying an inversion with respect to the mean, and the search oracle $U_\omega$, which will mark with a negative sign the state we are looking for.
-We can see in Fig. \ref{fig: Grover circuit} the Grover's circuit that searches for the states $\ket{101}$ and $\ket{110}$.
+Grover's algorithm \cite{Grover} is a quantum search algorithm based on repeatedly applying two operators so that the probability of measuring the target state or states is maximized.
+The two repeated operators are Grover's diffusion operator $U_s$, which applies an inversion with respect to the mean, and the search oracle $U_\omega$, which marks the target state or states with a negative sign.
+Fig. \ref{fig: Grover circuit} shows Grover's circuit for the states $\ket{101}$ and $\ket{110}$.